gpg/gpg4win/doc/README.en.txt

 - GpgOL

   * Crypto mails forwarded as attachment are not properly handled.

+  * Integrated Microsoft only OLE Objects are not supported.

   * Localization is only complete for Dutch, German and Portugese.